pha5echange/eng-tools/README.md

 http://creativecommons.org/licenses/by-nc-sa/3.0/

+NOTICE:
+When using BETA 0.4, you must manually remove empty genre files after running 'en_genre'.
+If you do not, various other scripts (including the plotting ones) will throw errors.
+The next version will fix this problem.

 LATEST ADDITIONS:

+- BETA 0.4 'en_graph' script converts genres into set() for later use

-- 'en_genre' now captures artists' musicbrainz ID
+- BETA 0.4 'en_genre' now captures artists' musicbrainz ID (and discards those without)

+- BETA 0.4 artists with no `dates_active' information are not written to genre files.

-- 'en_genre' now captures 'undocumented' artists' hotttnesss ratings.
+- BETA 0.3 'en_genre' now captures 'undocumented' artists' hotttnesss ratings.
 Fixes were required in 'multi_plot' and 'plot_artists' as a result.

 - Graphs are now output as EPS files.